Healthier snack ideas

 - Chunks of melon, strawberries, grapes, or whatever you have to hand.
 Look out for fruit that’s in season, it’s likely to be cheaper.

-- Dried – how about just a few pieces of mango, banana, pineapple, cranberries or raisins?
+- Dried – how about just a few pieces of mango, banana or pineapple?
 Don’t forget, a small handful is about the right amount of dried fruit for kids.